andres039/Upcycle-Cradle-Montreal/README.md

 ## Creating and seeding the Database

-This project uses PostgreSQL to manage the database, make sure it is already in you machine or [install it](https://www.postgresql.org/download/)
+This project uses PostgreSQL to manage the database, make sure it is already in you machine or [click here to install.](https://www.postgresql.org/download/)

 1. Create a database with the command `CREATE DATABASE trash_panda;`
 2. Create tables with the command `\i schema\schema.sql;`